 Data science and AI give rise to a range of ethical concerns.
 The pace of technological advancement tends to outstrip the pace at which regulatory frameworks addressing those concerns are developed.
-Last year our report, Why addressing ethical questions in AI will benefit organisations, underlined some compelling reasons for organisations to take these issues seriously:
+Last year our report, Why addressing ethical questions in AI will benefit organizations, underlined some compelling reasons for organizations to take these issues seriously:

-- 42% of employees globally have already experienced use of AI by their organisation that resulted in ethical issues
+- 42% of employees globally have already experienced use of AI by their organization that resulted in ethical issues

 - 76% of consumers expect new regulations on the use of AI, following positive perceptions of recent data privacy regulations such as GDPR

-- Organisations whose AI systems consumers see as interacting ethically enjoy a 44-point Net Promoter Score (NPS®) advantage compared to those seen as not using AI ethically.
+- Organizations whose AI systems consumers see as interacting ethically enjoy a 44-point Net Promoter Score (NPS®) advantage compared to those seen as not using AI ethically.